Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Opscode is moving away from bats in Test Kitchen.
 Standardizing on ServerSpec for integration testing (because engineering team uses RSpec).

 Bats was an experiment for a plugin.
 Simplest was to write a shell script for a test.
 Was capturing test knowledge in shell code.
 Once you go multi-platform it gets more difficult to use shell scripts.
 Not that you can't mix multiple test runners.
+If bats is working for you, it's great.

+Serverspec is great because it works on Windows - has WinRM built into it.

 ## What will we do now?
 What needs to happen next?